bsbanotto/GitHub_year_in_review/README.md

 enter 'Y'

-If you don't want to use a conda environment, the versions of the Python libraries for this code are below in the Technologies section.
+If you don't want to use a conda environment, the Python libraries for this code are below in the Technologies section.
 You can install locally and run without anaconda.

 - Comming Soon - Google COLAB notebook so you won't have to worryabout a conda environment
 - Comming Soon - Optional usage without access token (may not get all of your commits due to API limits)